Course Registration

 Semester Hour:

 The term "semester hour" (s.h.) signifies one class hour a week carried for one full semester (or the equivalent in a part of term, summer term or flexibly-scheduled class).
 A semester hour of credit (also known as credit hour) is the amount of credit given for one semester hour successfully completed.
 Each semester hour of credit represents an average of three hours of study and instruction every week through the term.
-Alternatively, a web-based semester hour will be defined as the learning that takes place in at least 45 hours of learning activities, which include time in reviewing lectures or class meetings online, laboratories, examinations, presentations, tutorials, preparation, reading, studying, hands-on experiences, and other learning activities or a demonstration by the student of learning equivalent to that established as the expected product of such a period of study.
+Alternatively, a web-based semester hour will be defined as the learning that takes place in at least 45 hours of learning activities, which includes time in reviewing lectures or class meetings online, laboratories, examinations, presentations, tutorials, preparation, reading, studying, hands-on experiences, and other learning activities or a demonstration by the student of learning equivalent to that established as the expected product of such a period of study.

 Enrollment Status